 PSYC1108 The Psychology of Surviving and Thriving – an elective topic that focuses on evidence-based strategies that increase resilience and the successful achievement of academic, personal, and professional goals – https://www.flinders.edu.au/webapps/stusys/index.cfm/topic/main?topic=PSYC1108.

-‘Like A Boss’ – video series starring Dr Lauren Butterworth that addresses all aspects of student life, with tips and tricks on how to study ‘like a boss’ – https://blogs.flinders.edu.au/student-news/category/like-a-boss/
+‘Like A Boss’ – a video series built during COVID lockdowns starring Dr Lauren Butterworth that addresses all aspects of student life, with tips and tricks on how to study ‘like a boss’ – https://blogs.flinders.edu.au/student-news/category/like-a-boss/

-Finding your way at Flinders 2023 – a FLO topic for first year students with a focus on helping you develop the skills to succeed.
+Finding your way at Flinders 2024 – a FLO topic for first year students with a focus on helping you develop the skills to succeed.
+Check it out at the link.

 Flinders Sport and Fitness – gym, allied health, wellness, sport and fitness services and programs – https://www.onesportandfitness.com.au/ includes their Rejuvenate Lounge!